espdev/mpl-events/README.md

 ## Installation

-We can use pip to install mpl-events:
+We supprort Python 3.6 and newer and we can use pip to install mpl-events:

 ```bash
 pip install mpl-events